Category: Drama/Verbal Abuse.

 Julian sighed inwardly, proud of his negotiating skills.
 Anything was liable to set Lucius off at any moment.
-Julian shuddered at the thought of the time the Dark Lord was nearly destroyed after delivering the Avada Kedavra curse in Godric’s Hollow.
+Julian shuddered, remembering the near-destruction of the Dark Lord after delivering the Avada Kedavra curse in Godric’s Hollow.
 But that was a distant memory.
-Julian pushed them from his mind in favor of the execution of their next plot.
+Julian pushed them from his mind in favor of the execution of their following plot.

 Level up your day with an often-imitated, never duplicated aural transmission from Raconteuse Radio!

 This tiny — but mighty — podcast celebrates the oral delivery of the written word.
 My goal is to showcase and chat with emerging & established writers at all stages of their careers and probe the minds of unshakable industry folks to show us how to become published poets and authors.